AValenti12/bikesharing/README.md

 # Project Overview

-The puporse of the project was to take a look at NYC bike sharing program to help visualize the data and present to possible investors to create a similar program in Des Moines.
+The puporse of the project was to take a look at NYC bike sharing program to help visualize the data and present to possible investors to create a similar program in Des Moines, Iowa.
 We specifically looked at bike trip analysis as that was requested by one of the key stakeholders.

 We used provided data to demonstrate the following:
 - How long bikes are checked out for all riders.
-- How many trips are taken by the hour during the weekdays and all days of the week, for all riders and genders.
+- How many trips are taken by the hour during the weekdays for all riders and genders.
 - What days a user (we broke this down by gender and subscriber/short term user) is more likely to check out a bike.

 # Results